enthought/mayavi/docs/source/mayavi/application.rst

     The menus let you open files, load modules, set preferences etc.

   The Mayavi engine tree view
-    This is a tree view of the mayavi pipeline.
+    This is a tree view of the Mayavi pipeline.
       * Right click a tree node to rename, delete, copy the objects.

       * Left click on a node to edit its properties on the object